-For a Subscriber of the DDoS Protection and Mitigation Service with a Termed Contract, if in any three-month period where three (3) or more support response time objectives are not met and the failure to meet the objectives materially adversely impacted the Subscriber, the Subscriber will have 30 days to terminate the DDoS Protection and Mitigation Service subscription following the third response failure.
+For a Subscriber of the DDoS Protection and Mitigation Service with a Termed Contract (/guides/account-types-and-billing/accounts-and-pricing-plans#paid-accounts-with-contractual-commitments), if in any three-month period where three (3) or more support response time objectives are not met and the failure to meet the objectives materially adversely impacted the Subscriber, the Subscriber will have 30 days to terminate the DDoS Protection and Mitigation Service subscription following the third response failure.
 Subscribers must notify Fastly of their intention to terminate the DDoS Protection and Mitigation Service subscription within 30 days of the triggering event.

-§ HIPAA and caching PHI (/guides /detailed-product-descriptions/hipaa-and-caching-phi)
+§ HIPAA and caching PHI (/guides

+/detailed-product-descriptions/hipaaand-caching-phi)